IPVS-AS/CEP-Engines-Mapper/README.md

 - `server` ip and port used by the benchmarking instances to communicate with the benchmarking server.
 - `app.port` port used by the WebSocket server for front-end communication.
 - `mongodb` address to the running mongodb database.
+- `temperature_demo` demo sensor that produces random integer temperature samples.
+  - `active` toggle temperature demo on or off.
-- `temperature_samples` number of random temperature samples to generate.
+  - `samples` number of random temperature samples to generate.

 ## Running